-Varadkar and Martin expected to sign off on framework document for coalition
+Fine Gael leader Leo Varadkar and Fianna Fáil's Micheál Martin are expected to sign off on a framework document on Tuesday on how a coalition government between their two parties would work.

 The document is expected to include commitments that there will be no increases in income tax over the lifetime of the next government, speeding up the implementation of the Sláintecare plan, trialling a State childcare scheme and ramping up the delivery of social and affordable housing, among other issues.